DelphiWorlds/Playground/Demos/AndroidBackgroundLocation/ReadMe.md

 These instructions are for when you are creating your own project.
 They have already been included in the demo.

-In Project Options of the application, in the Uses Permissions section for both Android 32-bit and Android 64-bit targets:
+In Project Options of the application:

+In the Uses Permissions section for both Android 32-bit and Android 64-bit targets:

 Standard
 * Foreground service